 - If you can’t rely on GDPR compliant consent, decide if the way you use personal data would be reasonably expected by people on your lists to assess if you can use LI.

 - Update your privacy notices in line with the ICO’s guidelines and the points we made above.
 Include details of what your purpose for processing personal data is, that you are relying on LI and summarise what the relevant legitimate interests are.

-Need help tracking and managing consent on event websites and registration forms?
+Need help tracking and managing consent on event websites, registration forms and apps?
 Eventsforce offers a comprehensive set of event management solutions, services and expertise that can help support the event planner’s journey to GDPR compliance.